 - The surplus of bio-fuel is allocated to the second shortest route and the process repeats.

 - When all flights in Europe shorter than 500 km run on bio-fuel, whether allocated or not, assess whether the policy is sufficiently stimulating or whether it should be expanded to flights up to 750 km.
 Or maybe it could be abolished.

 This approach would significantly promote the development of bio-kerosene due to the emerging market, which can therefore grow rapidly.
-In the Netherlands, for example, a collaboration could arise between Wageningen University for the development and improvement of algae species and production methods, and farmers in East Groningen, North Brabant and elsewhere for the actual growth.
+In the Netherlands, for example, a collaboration could arise between Wageningen University for the development and improvement of feed stocks and production methods, and farmers all over Europe for the actual growth.

 And that at a relatively low cost.
-Achieving the saving of 5 Mt CO2 requires 2 billion liters of bio-kerosene.
-The costs for the EU would then be 2 billion euros per year, 400 euros per ton of emissions avoided.
-That is the same as the cost per ton avoided of the much-praised heat pumps.
+Achieving the saving of 7.5 Mt CO2 requires a bit less than 2.5 billion kg of bio-kerosene.
+The cost for the EU would then be 2.5 billion euros per year, at 316 euros per ton of emissions avoided.
+That is less than the cost per ton avoided of the much-praised heat pumps.

-Of the apparently available 12.5 billion per year, more than 10 billion would remain.
+Of the apparently available 12.5 billion per year, 10 billion would remain.
 You could invest that in improvements to the normal track, which the ECA also advocates, and/or in the construction of nuclear power stations.
-With costs of 20 euros per ton of CO2-emissions avoided, that might not be a bad idea either.
+With a cost of 20 euros per ton of CO2-emissions avoided, that might not be a bad idea either.

 This analysis shows once again that framing aviation as the Big Bad Wolf can have major harmful consequences, as it can easily lead to policies based on that framing.
 To reiterate the statement of the ECA, this time as it reads in the main body of the report: